Baby goats warm community hearts

 Leslie Cooperband and Wes Jarrell decided to make a change back in 2003.
 They traded city life for a quieter life on the farm.

-The two moved from Madison, Wis., to the rural parts of Champaign.
+The two moved from Madison, Wisconsin, to the rural parts of Champaign.
 It was there they bought a farm named Prairie Fruits Farm and Creamery.
 In 2005, they received their license as a Grade A goat dairy and farmstead creamery.
 They also won the IDOA Sustainable Ag Award, and now host the annual Babies and Breakfast event on their farm.

 Babies and Breakfast is an event that allows the Champaign community to come see baby goats on the farm and enjoy a nice breakfast.